A rather rarely used wine rating system; see under wine rating.

-The terms for testing and evaluating wine by "smelling and tasting" carried out by humans are numerous, a few of which are, for example, degustation, tasting, wine tasting and wine tasting.
-This is a sensory (organoleptic) examination of a wine with a descriptive explanation of the knowledge gained in the process according to established rules and criteria using generally valid and comprehensible terms (see wine talk).
+The terms for testing and evaluating wine by means of "smelling and tasting" carried out by humans are numerous, a few of which are, for example, degustation, tasting, wine tasting and wine tasting.
+This is a sensory (organoleptic) examination of a wine with a descriptive explanation of the knowledge gained in the process according to established rules and criteria using generally valid and comprehensible terms (see under wine address).
 This is not done in a scientific-analytical way with technical or other aids, but sensory "only" through the sensory organs such as eye, nose, palate and tongue.
 This may result in an evaluation by awarding points according to various systems.
 As a supplement to this, however, there are also possibilities to carry out an objective measurement by means of exact, chemical analyses.
 This is, for example, the determination of alcohol content, total extract, residual sugar, acids, sulphur and other substances.

 Nevertheless, one cannot do without a "subjective" test with sensory tasting by humans.
 The two methods complement each other and only in combination result in a "fair" assessment.
 A person can determine the taste "sweet", but never exactly how many grams of sugar are contained in a litre of wine.
 Analytical testing, on the other hand, cannot determine whether a wine "tastes" good.
 There is the phenomenon of national preferences and rejections.
 In general, Austrians and Germans prefer acidic tastes, Italians bitter, Americans sweet and French astringent, although such generalisations should be viewed with caution.
 The lighting in a room also influences the taste of a wine: for example, it tastes better in red and blue light than in green or white light, as scientists at the Psychological Institute of the Johannes Gutenberg University in Mainz found out.
 The study showed that the test wine tasted about 1.5 times sweeter under red light than under white or green light.
 The fruitiness was also rated highest under red light.